siliconsociety/IteratorAlgorithms/README.md

     @param start: Beginning.
 Required.
     @param stop: Ending.
 Default is None.
     @param step: Stepping.
 Default is one.
-    @param stride: Number of groups.
+    @param stride: Size of groups.
 Default is one.

 ```
 ### Generate